mackenziecoral/CompanyAppOct/README.md

 with `pyreadr`, writes a parquet copy for subsequent runs, and exposes the same well metadata used in the Shiny application.

+### Data source diagnostics

+The landing page now includes a **Data source diagnostics** expander that summarises the status of each upstream dependency:

+- whether the processed parquet cache exists and how many rows it holds
+- the presence of the legacy RDS snapshot and the `pyreadr` dependency
+- Oracle connectivity, reported with the active DSN, TNS configuration directory, and any error returned by the driver

+Expand the panel when you see “No well data available from cache or database” to review targeted remediation steps.
+The Oracle entry also highlights common issues such as missing Instant Client libraries or an unresolved TNS alias so you can correct environment variables before re-running the app.

 ### Production analytics

 The Streamlit port now mirrors the analytical workflows offered in the